Arrange the numbers on the squares so that the totals along each line of three squares are equal.

 Telling The Time

-Practise reading a clock face and making simple time calculations.
+Practise reading a clock face and solving problems involving converting between units of time.

 Without Lifting The Pencil